 Hegeler Carus Mansion

 The Hegeler Carus Mansion is a National Historic Landmark in LaSalle, Illinois (just a short drive from Starved Rock State Park).
-The mansion is open year round, Wednesday through Sunday with one-hour guided tour begins at the top of the hour starting at noon each day.
+The mansion is open year round, Wednesday through Sunday with a one-hour guided tour that begins at the top of the hour starting at noon each day.
 Virtually unaltered since its completion more than a century ago, the 57 room Mansion, built in 1874, is an example of high artistic achievement in architecture and interior design and the site of historic accomplishments in industry, philosophy, publishing and religion.

 I & M Canal Boat and Visitors Center

 Come journey back in time aboard the Volunteer, a 70-passenger, mule-pulled 1840s replica canal boat as it coasts gently up and down the I&M Canal.
 Climb aboard for an hour of peaceful, historical fun!
 Families of all ages, historians, photographers and nature lovers will love this historic journey into Illinois' scenic past!
 Special group tours & boat rides are available.

 The LaSalle County Historical Society campus is located on the banks of the historic I&M Canal and is situated in the quaint village of Utica, Illinois, bordering beautiful Starved Rock State Park.
 The museum campus features five facilities: the Canal Warehouse, the One-Room School House, the Heritage Center, the Blacksmith Shop and the 1875 Barn.
 On Sundays in May – September, the historical society is home to the canal market.
 The LaSalle County Historical Society sponsors the longest running and largest fall festivals in northern Illinois, Burgoo Festival.
 The Burgoo Festival is an annual village street party featuring flea marketers, craftsmen, musicians, and other entertainment.